RESISTORS

 Resistor values are normally indicated using colored bands.
 Each color represents a number as shown in the table.

-Most resistors have 4 bands:
+Most resistors have between 4 and 6 bands:

 • The first band gives the first digit.